 No matter how much Caucasus DNA you have, or where you think it might have come from, the best first step in tracing your Caucasus roots is to make a family tree.

 I use and generally recommend Ancestry for making a family tree, since it is easily connected with your DNA results.
-You will then be able to spot DNA relatives that share common ancestors with you, and this can be a great help in tracing your ancestry in other countries, including the Caucasus region.
+You will then be able to spot DNA matches that share common ancestors with you, and this can be a great help in tracing your ancestry in other countries, including the Turkey and the Caucasus region.

 Have you started building your family tree?
 This is the best way to begin to learn where your ancestors came from, and from whom you may have inherited your Caucasus DNA.